Author: Kepion Product Team

 END SCOPE;

-Applying these scripts can create more understandable reports.
-However, please be cautious when using this type of calculation as fighting against the nature of SSAS cube behavior (i.e., causing the SSAS engine to not aggregate) can have a negative performance impact on queries.
+Attention: Please be cautious when using this type of calculation as fighting against the nature of SSAS cube behavior (i.e., causing the SSAS engine not to aggregate) can negatively impact query performance.